-Through this long-term project I reveal a distinct interpretation of the "female addict” archetype.
+Through this long-term project, I reveal a distinct interpretation of the "female addict” archetype.
 My portraits challenge societal personifications of these women as haggard, in angst, and destitute -attributes ubiquitous in pop-culture and documentary photography.
 My intention is not to minimize statistics estimating 200,000 American women will either die from complications of addiction or face incarceration.
 And no deficit exists of photographers exploring these devastating narratives with stunningly beautiful images.
-However, as a recovering alcoholic, I propose these documentaions perpetuate public opinion that substance abuse is an inherently hopeless situation.
+However, as a recovering alcoholic, I propose these documentations perpetuate the public's opinion that substance abuse is an inherently hopeless cause.
 By capturing uplifting images of women in what is define as “long-term recovery,” I celebrate the concept that successful sobriety is achievable -despite the odds against us.
-All women volunteer their stories, portrait sit-ins, and have accomplished a minimum of ten years free from substance abuse.
-Some attend twelve-step programs so adhering to the code of eithics towards anonymity was crucial.
-I carefully select figures from various backgrounds, race, and economic statuses to convey a sense of unity.
+All women volunteer their stories and have accomplished a minimum of ten years free from substance abuse.
+Some attend twelve-step programs so adhering to the code of ethics towards anonymity was crucial.
+I carefully selects subjects from various backgrounds, ethnicities, and economic statuses to convey a sense of unity.

 Several women in this series, myself included, recovered as a direct result of these laws.
 We want to celebrate and inform all women inflicted by addiction that long-term sobriety is achievable.
 That is not to say we no longer suffer from hardships or ignorantly allege this lifestyle is effortless.
 We merely want to reach a broader audience of women with the hope they will seek help.
 Death by addiction does not have to define us.
 And the strength, honor, dignity, and perseverance of my exemplars are surviving manifestations.